DVillers77/HTML-AND-CSS-PROJECTS/ASSIGNMENT_INDEX.md

 * Confirmed that custom styles correctly override default browser styles for the `<p>` element, displaying the desired `color`, `background-color`, `font-weight`, `font-size`, and `text-decoration`.

 ---

+#### Step 180: CLASS ATTRIBUTE - Assigning Style to Elements
+* **Objective:** Understand how to use the `class` attribute in HTML in conjunction with CSS to apply specific styles to multiple elements.
+* **Relevant Files:**
+    * [index.html](index.html) (or your main HTML file)
+    * [styles.css](styles.css) (or your main CSS file)
+* **Reflection/Learning Note:** Explored the `class` attribute as a powerful method for grouping HTML elements and applying reusable CSS styles.
+This allows for consistent design rules across multiple elements without redundant code, offering greater flexibility and maintainability compared to direct element styling or `id` attributes.

+---